 Bayhealth is the state’s second-largest hospital system, trailing Christiana Care.
 It also operates the former Kent General Hospital in Dover, now known as the Kent Campus.

-The purchase puts Bayhealth squarely in the market area of Beebe Medical Center in Lewes.
+The purchase puts Bayhealth in the market area of Beebe Medical Center in Lewes.
 In the past, nonprofit hospital systems had often refrained from going too far into the territories of neighboring systems.

 Christiana Care later built offices and emergency center in the fast-growing area on a large tract that would allow for the construction of a hospital.